micmejia/bible-dump/NKJV/Revelation/Rev 11.md

 Now after the three-and-a-half days the breath of life from God entered them, and they stood on their feet, and great fear fell on those who saw them.

 ###### 12
-And [^e]they heard a loud voice from heaven saying to them, "Come up here."
+And they heard a loud voice from heaven saying to them, "Come up here."
 And they ascended to heaven in a cloud, and their enemies saw them.

 ###### 13
 In the same hour there was a great earthquake, and a tenth of the city fell.
 In the earthquake seven thousand people were killed, and the rest were afraid and gave glory to the God of heaven.